The Brokenwood Mysteries (TV show REVIEW) -- Quirky little cozy-ish Kiwi mystery series

 My latest streaming recommendation is—not surprisingly (if you know me)—international, but—more surprisingly—not from Great Britain or any of the Nordic countries.
-Instead, this very enthusiastic pick is from a land Down Under (hint: the one associated with a lovely, fuzzy fruit, not the one with adorable-fluffy eucalyptus-munchers).
+Instead, this enthusiastic pick is from a land Down Under (hint: the one associated with a lovely, fuzzy fruit, not the one with adorable-fluffy eucalyptus-munchers).

 The Brokenwood Mysteries